Statutory Consultee on Listed Building Consent

 What does being statutory consultee on listed building consent involve?

 The AMS has helped to change the culture in the 3 or 4 decades since then such that although the numbers of listed buildings has doubled in that period, the number of applications to demolish completely has plummetted.
-We comment on such applications to local authorities and Government departments and in the majority of cases our views win the day.

 How can I find out about cases you have commented on?